maastrichtlawtech/jurix23/proceedings.md

 permalink: /proceedings/
 ---

-The proceedings of the conference will be published in the Frontiers of Artificial Intelligence and Applications (FAIA) series of IOS Press.
-JURIX follows the Golden Standard (open-access) and provides one of the best available dissemination platforms in AI & Law.
+The proceedings of the conference will be published in the Frontiers of Artificial Intelligence and Applications (FAIA) series of [IOS Press](https://www.iospress.com/catalog/book-series/frontiers-in-artificial-intelligence-and-applications).

+JURIX follows a **gold open-access** publishing policy, providing one of the best available dissemination platforms in AI & Law.